 If you look at the top of page 438, you will see that we included the phrase “according to Dei Filius” (in parenthesis) just before explaining the conditions for infallibility of the OUM.
 This was done intentionally, since the conditions for a doctrine to be proposed as an object of divine and Catholic faith by the OUM (which is what De Filius is referring to) are not the same as the conditions for a dogmatic fact to be proposed infallibly, as an object of faith.

 And therein lies the difference between how an undefined ‘revealed truth’ is known to belong to the faith, and how a Pope is known to be Pope.
-To know if an individual is the Pope, we don’t look back over the course of the centuries in an attempt to discern.
+To know if an individual is the Pope, we don’t look back over the course of the centuries in an attempt to discern the fact.
 We look to the election.

-When the cardinals presents the newly elected Pope to the Catholic world, it is analogous to the single definitive act that takes place with a solemn definition, which removes all ambiguity about what is proposed for belief.
-If the one presented by the cardinals as having been elected is accepted by the entire ecclesia docens (teaching Church), the legitimacy of the Pope is guaranteed by the infallibility of the ordinary and universal Magisterium.
+When the cardinals present the newly elected Pope to the Catholic world ("Habemus Papam"), it is analogous to the single definitive act that takes place with a solemn definition, which removes all ambiguity about what is proposed for belief.
+If the man presented by the cardinals as having been elected is accepted by the entire ecclesia docens (teaching Church), the legitimacy of the Pope is guaranteed by the infallibility of the ordinary and universal Magisterium.

 The Election of a Pope vis-à-vis a Doctrinal Definition